Kanda Myōjin Shrine

 You can all different styles, each one better than the last.

 And the shrine itself does not disappoint!
-Let’s bow and step through the grand gate…
+Let’s step through the grand gate…

-…then make our way across the plaza to pay our respects.
-The windows on the left are where they sell amulets and prayer plaques, including a special series to protect your electronics from rain, viruses and the black screen of death
+then make our way across the plaza to pay our respects.
+The modern building on the left (which sadly replaced the charming one in these photos) is where they sell amulets and prayer plaques, including a special series to protect your electronics from rain, viruses and the black screen of death

-On weekends, the chances of seeing a wedding or other event are good!
+On weekends, the chances of seeing a wedding or other event are excellent!
 This is a good place to spot women wearing kimono, especially on holidays like Coming-of-Age Day and Shichi-Go-San

 But my favorite time to visit Kanda Myōjin is at twilight, when the lanterns are lit…